External Secrets Operator Setup for EKS using Secrets Manager

 metadata:

-name: secret
+name: external-secret

 namespace: external-secrets